zhaozz-lab/iPercept/README.md

 We recommend to train several models in parallel on different machines / GPUs.
 Again please make sure to use different random seeds, otherwise the final model might not perform optimally.

+In our experiments we started obtaining good results using B=10 models.
+For 10 < B < 30 the results got better and better.
+For B>30 we did not significantly improve the kaggle score any more (although the variance might be reduced further for larger B).
+See bellow for possible issues for training.

 Note: We trained the model on the [Azure Ubuntu Data Science Machine](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu?tab=Overview) (1 Nvidia Tesla K80 GPU).
 Training a single model took between 30 and 40 minutes.

 ## Step 2: Aggregation: Averaging Predictions